binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 ##### Keep Monit Alive

-You're going to want to make sure your monitoring tool that it is configured to take all sorts of actions on your behalf never stops running, leaving you blind.
+You're going to want to make sure that your monitoring tool that is configured to take all sorts of actions on your behalf never stops running, leaving you blind.
 No noise from your servers means all good right?
 Not necessarily.
 Your monitoring tool has to keep running, no ifs, ands, or buts about it.
 Let's make sure of that now.

 When Monit is `apt-get install`‘ed on Debian, it is installed and configured to run as a daemon.
 This is defined in Monit's init script.
 Monit's init script is copied to `/etc/init.d/` and the run levels set up for it upon installation.
 This means when ever a run level is entered, the init script will be run taking either the single argument of `stop` (example: `/etc/rc0.d/K01monit`), or `start` (example: `/etc/rc2.d/S17monit`).
 Remember we [discussed run levels](#vps-countermeasures-disable-remove-services-harden-what-is-left-disable-exim) previously?